OmarSababha/NETAI/patents.md

 ## List of Patents

 1. **Communication-efficient training for wireless split learning based network functions**
    *O. Alhussein, A. Akhavain*
-   Filing process.
+   United States Patent Application #, 2023.

 2. **Adaptive encoding and decoding of information for network functions**
    *O. Alhussein, M. Bhatti, and A. Akhavain*